ftijy/TOOFAN-XD/README.md

  💖 BROUGHT TO YOU BY @OPTIMUS_DEVIL 💖

-⚡TOOFAN-XD IS One Of The Best , Fastest & Smoothest Bot On Telegram Based on Telethon⚡ CREATED THIS USERBOT WITH THE SUPPORT OF OTHER USERBOT ON TELEGRAM, SPECIALLY LEGEND USERBOT.
+⚡TOOFAN is One Of The Best , Fastest & Smoothest Bot On Telegram Based on Telethon⚡

 <h6 align="center">
   <img src= "https://te.legra.ph/file/c2bef2bcc23257d409f71.jpg" (t.me/toofan_userbot)